The Curriculum

 (Participant Cards)

-No matter who tells you differently, the “hav’s” and the “have nots” will never get along.
+No matter who tells you differently, the “haves” and the “have-nots” will never get along.

 There is a reason the rich want to hold onto their money.
 There is a reason why poor people want more money.

-These are inconvenient truths that nobody wants to talk about because it opens up issues which are very hard.
+These are inconvenient truths that nobody wants to talk about because it opens up issues that are very hard.

-We come to expect doing what we can, but never enough, as the American way of life.
+We have come to expect doing what we can- but never enough -as the American way of life.

 If we followed the natural law, we would seek to moderate disparities in life experience until we can achieve some acceptable happy medium, a more balanced approach.

-It's not our laws that are broken, it’s the detachment from our moral duties (to self and others) which needs correction.
+It's not our laws that are broken; it’s the detachment from our moral duties.

 (All Together)

-Sacrificing for others, who we don’t even know, is a pathway not a burden.
+Sacrificing for others, whom we don’t even know, is a pathway, not a burden.

 Further discussion:

-In 18th century America, the people seemed to place a barometer of compassion at the forefront of our approach to government and politics.
 Has our society become less moral?
 Less giving?
 Less compassionate?
-Is it possible that we can bridge the great divide between rich and poor with less government and more shared morality?
+Is it possible that we can bridge the great divide between rich and poor with less government?

 Resources: